 The Supported Academic and Independent Living (SAIL) program offers a modified, functional curriculum for students with mild to moderate intellectual and functional deficits.
-The SAIL program focuses on functional academic skills aligned to the essential elements of the common core state standards, as well as independent living and prevocational skills.
+The SAIL program focuses on functional academic skills and independent living and prevocational skills.
 Students in the SAIL program participate in small group instruction to develop their foundational skills in preparation for participation in the district transition program.